tammalee/revews/content/post/the-shining.md

 * The shining is so interesting!
 * Jack cannot act like a normal, innocent person can he?
 * I’m seeing so many scenes that NBC Hannibal referenced!
 XD
+* I would watch this movie for the historical value and to feel a bit edjumacated.